winstonpurnomo/pynertia/README.md

 - ruff for Python linting
 - ty for Python type checking

+It includes a basic landing page, a signin/signup page, and a dashboard page.
+It does NOT implement proper authentication.

 ## Getting Started

 You can get started by having the preferred tooling installed: